paketo-buildpacks/community/STYLEGUIDE.md

 ## Language Ecosystem Environment Variable Override

-Buildpacks that configure environment variables that are recognized by language-ecosystem tooling should set the `env.Default` option, not the `env.Override` option at both build and launch.
+As per [Paketo RFC 0019](https://github.com/paketo-buildpacks/rfcs/blob/main/text/0019-buildpack-set-env-vars-defaults.md), buildpacks that configure environment variables that are recognized by language-ecosystem tooling should set the `env.Default` option, not the `env.Override` option at both build and launch.
 This will allow users to configure the values of these environment variables.